sky00069123/movieraw/README.md

-# movie data query Spring Boot API
+# Movie data query Spring Boot API
 Spring Boot REST API to demonstrate movie data handling using CRUD functions.
 The application is contianerised with Docker and can be deployed to Kubernetes.

+## AWS Services
+* **EKS** - Using EKS AWS managed autoscaling EC2 node group and autoscaling Kubernetes deployment to create zero downtime solution
+* **RDS** - Due to budget constraint RDS with MySQL is chosen to permanently store the structured relational movie data, RDS can be configured with backup instance to prevent data loss
+* **S3**  - S3 is used to store the movie updates uploaded by provides
+<img width="450" alt="movie-api-diagram" src="https://user-images.githubusercontent.com/18232987/207712924-6cd5f5b0-f511-455d-a379-7d0d0262f7d8.png">

 ## Constraints and Improvements

 * **Response time** - API response time was not extensively tested due to development environment and budget constraint.
 The response time can be further improved by using better performance database instance, caching and in-memory data, improve network with cloudfront or distribution close to API consumer, rate limiting and API policy to prevent abuse usage.
 * **Secret Manager** - Secret Manager should be used to store database credentials and any key used for authentication.
 However, not implemented in this demo.
 * **API Auth** - AWS Cognito or custom API authntication header and tokens should be use to fine grain authorization of API journey and user access.
-* **API error handling and logging** - Error handling and logging in API source code is not done extensively due to time constraint.
+* **API error handling & logging** - Error handling and logging in API source code is not done extensively due to time constraint.
 * **Test cases** - API test cases are not properly developped due to time constraint.
-* **** - Cog
-* **Auth** - Cognito provides JSON Web Tokens (JWT) and along with AppSync fine-grained authorization on what data types users can access.

-## AWS Services
-* **EKS** - Using EKS AWS managed autoscaling EC2 node group and autoscaling Kubernetes deployment to create zero downtime solution
-* **RDS** - Due to budget constraint RDS with MySQL is chosen to permanently store the structured relational movie data, RDS can be configured with backup instance to prevent data loss
-* **S3**  - S3 is used to store the movie updates uploaded by provides
-<img width="450" alt="movie-api-diagram" src="https://user-images.githubusercontent.com/18232987/207712924-6cd5f5b0-f511-455d-a379-7d0d0262f7d8.png">
+* **API Gateway & WAF** - API gateway can be used to provide such as rate-limitting or gateway layer policies to protect the API.
+WAF should also be included to filter API request and prevent DDoS.
+* **Backup data** - All the resources can be backup using S3 in case of disaster recovery.

 ## Deployment